TRIQS/triqs/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: Bug report
+title: Description
 labels: bug

 ---

 <!--
-NOTE: The issue list is not the place for general questions.
+NOTE: The issue list is not the place for general questions regarding the usage of the code.
-Please consider using the mailing list instead: https://groups.google.com/a/flatironinstitute.org/forum/#!forum/triqs -->
+Please consider subscribing to the mailing list instead: https://groups.google.com/a/flatironinstitute.org/forum/#!forum/triqs -->